 Injectable syringes also typically have a threaded tip, so a needle can be attached to it for use in subcutaneous, intramuscular and intravenous injections, as well as other types of parenteral deliveries.

 Oral syringes don’t have threaded tips because no other equipment needs to be attached to them when medication is administered.
-However, there are various adapters which can be used with oral syringes to increase ease and accuracy when drawing liquid medicine in laboratory settings.
+However, there are various adapters that can be used with oral syringes to increase ease and accuracy when drawing liquid medicine in laboratory settings.

 Oral syringes come in various sizes and capacities depending on the medication dose required.
 As children are often prescribed lower dosages of medication than adults, smaller syringes may be used to administer their medicine.